Isokaze-class destroyer: Design

 Internally, the engines were replaced with heavy fuel oil-fired steam turbine engines.
 Two vessels (Amatsukaze and Tokitsukaze) used Brown-Curtis turbine engines, and the other two (Isokaze, Hamakaze) used Parsons turbine engines.
 Advances in turbine design and construction permitted more reliable operation than previously with the Umikaze.
 The rated power of 27000 shp gave the vessels a high speed of 34 kn, and a range of 3360 nmi at 14 kn; however, the engines could not be run continuously at over 7000 shp, which still considerably limited performance.

 Armament was increased over the previous classes, with four QF 4.7 inch Gun Mk I - IV, pedestal-mounted along the centerline of the vessel, two in front of the smokestacks and two to the stern.
 The number of torpedoes was increased to three launchers, each with a pair of 533 mm torpedoes.
-Anti-aircraft protection was provided by four machine guns.
+Anti-aircraft protection was provided by two machine guns.